Filler

 Collecting Tips

 In some communities, it is common practice for belly dancers to accept tips tucked into their costumes.
 In others, people frown on it.
 This issue divides the belly dance community.
-Please think it over carefully.
+Please think it over carefully, and try to find out how audiences in your own community would be likely to respond.

 • If you do accept tips tucked into your costume, do not permit tips to be tucked into your bra cups or the center front of your belt.